 Wouldn’t it be nice if you could update your kitchen without painting your cabinets?
 In this post I share my top 7 tips & tricks for how to update wood cabinets and bring your outdated kitchen to life.

-I’m not going to lie, when we moved into our current home we bought site unseen [technially we saw it on FaceTime with our realtor but there are somethings you can’t see on your tiny phone screen].
+I’m not going to lie, when we moved into our Texas home we bought site unseen (technically we saw it on FaceTime with our realtor but there are somethings you can’t see on your tiny phone screen).
 I knew moving into this house that we would be doing some sort of update to the kitchen.

 The cabinets weren’t horrible [from said view on FaceTime] but I knew we wanted to do new countertops and I had a vision of bright white cabinets.
 Assuming there wasn’t too many DIY’s that we had to do with moving in I thought OH YEA, no big deal…I’ll just paint them during nap time, bedtime and on the weekends!